RicardoADM2/Simulacion-de-Activos-por-Cointegracion/README.md

 a deviation
 - Rolling z-score: using a predetermined timeframe and the spread, a z-score is calculated for the spread.
 This data point reveals how many standard deviations the spread has moved from its mean, returning buy and sell signals
 - Refactored pipeline into reusable functions
+- - Sub-period stability check

 Future workpath:
-- Sub-period stability check (does cointegration hold across sub-samples?)
 - Simple backtest using z-score thresholds
 - Transaction costs / slippage
 - Walk-forward validation (train on early period, test on unseen later period)